escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 Hello COMP423!
 ```
-6. If your output matches, you've successfully set up a dev container for Rust!
+6. If your output matches, you've successfully set up a dev container for Rust.
+Congratulations!🎉